zhanyang01/Fun-Language-5622/README.md

 * Interactive interface to allow the users to be able to navigate between courses with ease

 ## Features to be completed by mid-July:
-* Page in each level for learners to practice oral speaking
+* Oral speaking page for each level

-* Proficiency assessment
+* Proficiency assessment for each level of difficulty

 * Certificates of achievement